 It is much easier to address the problems associated with an active bench warrant before you are in custody.
 This is why it makes sense to contact a bench warrant criminal defense attorney sooner rather then later.

 I am Norristown, Pennsylvania Criminal Defense Attorney Henry S. Hilles and I can help you proactively resolve your bench warrant situation.
 I will use my experience as a former prosecutor, now practicing criminal defense law, to fight for your rights and attempt to limit or minimize the consequences of your pending bench warrant.
 Call Montgomery County PA Criminal Defense/ DUI lawyer Henry Hilles at 610-270-8800 or email me.

-I proudly defend those accused of crimes, drug charges, DUI cases, property crimes, violent crimes, weapons charges and sex offenses throughouth Montgomery County, Pennsylvania.
+I proudly defend those facing bench warrants & those accused of crimes, drug charges, DUI cases, property crimes, violent crimes, weapons charges and sex offenses throughouth Montgomery County, Pennsylvania.
 This includes Abington, Ambler, Blue Bell, Conshohocken, Haverford, Lansdale, Cheltenham Township, Hatboro, Hatfield, Jenkintown, Pottstown, Upper Merion Township, Upper Dublin Township, Lower Providence Township, Upper Moreland Township and Horsham Township.